 I recommend you bookmark this page so you can come back to it when it’s time to create that next landing page.

 Step 0: Really understand your target market

 Do this: Really get to know your market.
 Conduct surveys and interviews to understand your customer’s pain points.
-If you want extra credit, make a list of websites they’re exposed to, and build a picture of what their “typical” online experience is.
+If you have any existing copy, use Copytesting for audience research.
+For extra credit, make a list of websites they’re exposed to, and build a picture of what their “typical” online experience is.

 Ask questions such as: